-Kittens still have a lot of growing and development to do in the first year, so it’s important that you choose a diet that offers them the nutrients they need.
+Kittens still have a lot of growth and development in the first year, so you must choose a diet that offers them the nutrients they need.

-If you can, try to find out what food your new kitten was eating before you pick her up.
-Having some of her current diet to help you transition her to the diet you choose.
+Try to find out what food your new kitten was eating before you picked her up.
+Having some of her current diets to help you transition her to the diet you choose.

-When you are ready to change their food, it’s best to slowly replace the old food with the new food over the course of 7-10 days.
-Start by replacing 1/4 of the old diet with their new one and gradually increase this quantity over the course of a week or so.
+When you are ready to change their food, it’s best to slowly replace the old food with the new food over 7-10 days.
+Start by replacing 1/4 of the old diet with the new one and gradually increase this quantity over a week or so.

 Cat Food Dishes

-The type of dish you use to feed your kitten might not seem that important, but there are a few things you should consider before you buy.
+The type of dish you use to feed your kitten might not seem that important, but you should consider a few things before you buy.

 Look for materials that are easy to keep clean.
 Plastic bowls are cheap and lightweight, but they also scratch or crack easily.
-Bacteria can collect in these marks and indentations which can be harmful to your cat and yourself.
+Bacteria can collect in these marks and indentations, which can harm your cat and yourself.
 These bowls will need to be sanitized frequently and replaced often.

 Glass, metal, and ceramic cat bowls are better options as they are less likely to collect bacteria and are easy to keep sanitized in between feedings.